menandmice/micetro_docs/guides/implementation/ldap_user_auth.rst

     sudo chown -R root:root /var/mmsuite/mmcentral/extensions
     sudo chmod 440 /var/mmsuite/mmcentral/extensions/mm_ldap.py

-A signature file for the python extension will also have to be installed and placed in the extension directory:
+A signature file for the Python extension must also be installed and placed in the extension directory:

 .. code-block:: bash